-The temperature gauge can aid you in tuning by giving you a relative indication of how your adjustments are affecting the engine and to help prevent you from reaching excessive engine temperatures.
+The Traxxas Link application's dashboard temperature gauge can aid you in tuning by giving you a relative indication of how your adjustments are affecting the engine and to help prevent you from reaching excessive engine temperatures.
 For example, as you lean the fuel mixture, the engine performance will increase along with the temperature.
 If you continue to lean the fuel mixture and the temperature increases but the engine performance does not change, then you have exceeded the maximum safe lean setting.
 Make note of the engine temperature.
 Generally, try to keep your engine from exceeding 270°F when measured at the glow plug.
-If necessary, increase airflow to the engine by cutting out the rear of the body, windshield, and front valance.
+If necessary, increase airflow to the engine by cutting out the rear of the windshield.
 In some situations, the engine may perform very well with no stalling, lagging, or hesitation at temperatures above 270°F, particularly in very hot climates.

-If richening the fuel mixture to bring the temperature down to 270°F results in poor, sluggish performance (engine never cleans out) then return the engine back to a satisfactory state of tune based on how it sounds and performs (always with a visible stream of blue smoke coming from the exhaust).
+If richening the fuel mixture to bring the temperature down to 270°F results in poor, sluggish performance (engine never cleans out) then return the engine back to a satisfactory state of tune based on how it sounds and performs (always with a visible stream of blue smoke coming from the exhaust)-.
 If engine temperature is exceeding 270°F with proper cooling and no signs of abnormal running, then avoid running the engine at its maximum lean setting.
 Watch closely for any signs of overheating.
 Richen the fuel mixture slightly to provide a safety margin of additional cooling lubrication.
 Symptoms of overheating include:

-- Steam or smoke coming from the engine (not exhaust) - Hesitation or stalling during acceleration - Popping or clattering sound when decelerating (detonation) - Fluctuating idle speed
+- Steam or smoke coming from the engine (not exhaust). - Hesitation or stalling during acceleration. - Popping or clattering sound when decelerating (detonation). - Fluctuating idle speed.

-DRIVING YOUR T-MAXX
+DRIVING YOUR T-MAXX 3.3

-Your TRX 2.5 Racing Engine is broken in, the fuel mixture is balanced, and the idle is set...now it's time to have some fun!
-This section contains instructions on making adjustments to your T-Maxx.
+Your TRX 3.3 Racing Engine is broken in, the fuel mixture is balanced, and the idle is set...now it's time to have some fun!
 Before you go on, here are some important precautions to keep in mind.